Alamogordo, New Mexico: History

 Tularosa Basin has been inhabited for at least 11,000 years.
 There are signs of previous inhabitants in the area such as the Clovis culture, the Folsom culture, the peoples of the Archaic period, and the Formative stage.
 The Mescalero Apache were already living in the Tularosa Basin when the Spanish came in 1534, and Mescalero oral history says they have always lived there.
-The Spanish built a chapel at La Luz (about 5 mi from the future site of Alamogordo) in 1719, although La Luz was not settled until about 1860.
+In 1719, the Spanish built a chapel at La Luz (about 5 mi from the future site of Alamogordo), although La Luz was not settled until about 1860.

 The city of Alamogordo was founded in June 1898, when the El Paso and Northeastern Railroad, headed by Charles Bishop Eddy, extended the railway to the town.
-Eddy influenced the design of the community, which included large wide thoroughfares and tree-lined irrigation canals.
-Charles Eddy's brother, John Arthur Eddy, named the new city Alamogordo ("large/fat cottonwood" in Spanish) after a grove of fat cottonwoods he remembered from the Pecos River area.
+Eddy influenced the design of the community, which included large, wide thoroughfares and tree-lined irrigation canals.
+Charles Eddy's brother, John Arthur Eddy, named the new city.
+He created a neologism adapted from the Spanish words for "large/fat cottonwood" after a grove of stout cottonwoods he remembered from the Pecos River area.
+However, the word "Almagordo" was not used in the Spanish language.
 When Alamogordo was laid out in 1898, the east–west streets were given numerical designations, while north–south streets were named after states.
 The present-day White Sands Boulevard was then called Pennsylvania Avenue.

+With the creation of White Sands National Monument in 1934, tourism began.

+The Works Progress Administration, a government program created in 1935 in response to the Great Depression, was responsible for the construction of several government buildings in Alamogordo.
+These include the Otero County Administration Building at 1101 New York Avenue, a Pueblo style building originally constructed as the main U.S. Post Office in 1938.
+The building is listed in the National Register of Historic Places.
+The main entrance portico features frescoes by Peter Hurd, which were completed in 1942.

+In July 1941, the Alamogordo Bombing and Gunnery Range was established.